Smileynator/blender-mdb-addon/README.md

 3. Choose **Animated Action** to sample the base in CANM engine time, or **Fixed Frame** to hold one base sample for the whole edit.
 4. Edit the generated `[Additive Edit]` Action as an ordinary pose animation.
-5. Choose **Save Additive Editing** to convert the edited pose back into the original additive Action. **Cancel Additive Editing** discards the preview.
+5. Choose **Save Additive Editing** to convert the edited curves back into the original additive Action. **Cancel Additive Editing** discards the preview.

 The source Action and all NLA tracks are left untouched until Save is chosen.
-Their previous mute state is restored afterwards.
-Only translation and quaternion-rotation channels already present in the source additive Action are written back; this prevents an accidental pose or keyframe from introducing new CANM bone channels.
+Their previous mute state is restored afterward.
+Only translation and quaternion-rotation channels already present in the source additive Action are written back; this prevents an accidental pose or keyframe from introducing new CANM bone channels (Auto keying is a sin).
 Save stops with a clear error if the preview changed a base-only, new, or scale channel, rather than silently discarding that edit.
 Undo that channel edit or cancel the session.
-Additive scale curves are preserved unchanged because CAS tag `0x08` takes scale from the base pose rather than the additive operand.
+Additive scale curves are preserved unchanged because CAS tag `0x08` takes scale from the base pose rather than the additive operand, it is simply unsupported in additive animation.

 Do not rename or delete the source, base, or preview Action during an editing session, or edit the source/base Action through another editor.
 Save detects those changes and stops rather than combining incompatible data.
 Complete or cancel the session before exporting.
 The exporter rejects temporary additive previews if one has manually been placed in an NLA track.

 ## Extra Tools, Docs, and Links
 Other Tools: https://github.com/KCreator/Earth-Defence-Force-Documentation/wiki/Tools